Evolution of MHD turbulence in the expanding solar wind: residual energy and intermittency: Result

 where again $\left< \cdot \right>_{\bm{x}}$ stands for average over the simulation domain.
-We calculate the two quantities for each run and write them in panels (d)-(i) of Figure \ref{fig:scaling_exponent}.
-Moreover, in Figure \ref{fig:kurtosis_residual}, we show the time evolution of Kurtosis$(J)$ (blue circle) and Kurtosis$(\omega)$ (orange triangle) in different runs.
-Note that Run 1NE results are shown as the grey dashed lines in top left panel.
-Compare Kurtosis in different runs, we find that intermittency is obviously stronger in runs with expansion, possibly because of the selective decay of different components of the magnetic field and velocity which gives rise to small-scale structures \citet{dong2014evolution}.
-In addition, no significant discrepancy in Kurtosis is observed among runs with different $\sigma_c$.
-This is interesting because one expects that for balanced turbulence, the nonlinear interaction is stronger and thus should generate more intermittency.
-Theory of intermittency for imbalanced turbulence and an observational study to compare the intermittency strength in solar wind streams with different $\sigma_c$ will be necessary to fully understand this phenomenon.
+We calculate the two quantities at the end of each run and write them in Figure \ref{fig:scaling_exponent}.
+In Figure \ref{fig:time_evolution_Kurt_sigma_r}, we show the time evolution of Kurtosis$(J)$ (blue circle) and Kurtosis$(\omega)$ (orange triangle) in different runs.
+Again, Run 10NE does not show observable evolution due to the lack of nonlinear interaction.
+Runs 05IC \& 00IC are not shown because they show quite similar results with Runs 05NE \& 00NE.
+Compare Kurtosis in different runs, we find that intermittency is obviously stronger in runs with expansion, possibly because of the selective decay of different components of the magnetic field and velocity which gives rise to small-scale structures \citep{dong2014evolution}.
+The Kurtosis in Run 10E grow much faster than Runs 05E \& 00E, and the growth of the Kurtosis in Run 05E is slightly faster than in Run 00E.
+This clearly shows that the evolution of intermittency is affected by $\sigma_c$.
+Although the discrepancy between the evolution of Kurtosis in Runs 05NE and 00NE is not very pronounced, we expect to observe a slower evolution if the imbalance ($\sigma_c$) continues to increase, as implied by the stationary Kurtosis in Run 10NE (Panel (a2) of Figure \ref{fig:time_evolution_Kurt_sigma_r}).
+Hence, the dependence of the Kurtosis growth rate on $\sigma_c$ is different in the expansion runs and the non-expansion runs.
+This is reminiscent of the result shown in Figure \ref{fig:scaling_exponent}, that is, the multifractality is stronger in Run 10E than in Runs 05E \& 00E, while it is stronger in Run 00NE than in Run 05NE.
+This phenomenon is not fully understood yet and may imply a complex competition between the expansion effect and the nonlinear interaction in generating/dissipating the intermittency.
+A theory of intermittency for imbalanced turbulence in the expanding solar wind and an observational study to compare the intermittency strength in solar wind streams with different $\sigma_c$ will be necessary.